tylervu12/datapoint-data-ingestion-svc/README.md

 ## Overview

 `datapoint-data-ingestion-svc` is a scalable data ingestion pipeline designed to handle large datasets of company information.
-The pipeline processes CSV files, scrapes company websites, converts the text into embeddings using OpenAI's embeddings API, and stores both the embeddings and associated metadata in Pinecone for fast similarity search.
-Metadata is also stored in DynamoDB for efficient querying and management.
+The pipeline processes CSV files, scrapes company websites, converts the text into embeddings using OpenAI's embeddings API, and stores both the embeddings and associated metadata (employee size, location, company name, etc.) in Pinecone for fast similarity search.

 The pipeline leverages AWS services such as Lambda, S3, SQS, Step Functions, and Pinecone to ensure scalability, cost-efficiency, and reliability.